okunator/cellseg_gsontools/README.md

 ### Summary

-Summarize cells, areas, contexts, and intermediates into a tabular format for further analysis. `Summarise`-method must be called before using summary.
+Summarize cells, areas, contexts, and intermediates of a slide into a tabular format for further analysis. `Summarise`-method must be called before using summary.
 Use `filter_pattern` argument to choose groups used in summary.

 **InstanceSummary**